Michael Ugwu: Career

-From 2010 to 2013, Michael was the CEO at iROKING, an online digital music platform focused on the Nigerian Entertainment Industry.
-Michael oversaw the iROKING.com content acquisition effort, signing of over 50 of Nigeria’s biggest artistes to landmark licensing deals and successfully re-negotiating subsequent deals.
+From 2010 to 2013, Ugwu was the CEO at iROKING, an online digital music platform focused on the Nigerian Entertainment Industry.

 He founded Freeme Digital limited in 2013 and in 2020, he became the first Nigerian to be appointed to the board of the Merlin Network.
 He was reappointed to the board of Merlin in January 2022.

-Michael Ugwu has investments in multiple start-up companies including Shecluded, Coin Profile, Buycoins Africa, Atide Solutions and Spendify.
+Ugwu has investments in multiple start-up companies including Shecluded, Coin Profile, Buycoins Africa, Atide Solutions and Spendify.